 Even if you don’t hear about it on a daily basis, cybercrime is on the rise and affects millions of individuals every year.
-Individuals with a high net worth are prime targets for financial fraud, especially if they’re not careful to create additional levels of security for their personal financial information.
+Anyone can be a target, but individuals with a high net worth in particular are prime targets for financial fraud, especially if they’re not careful to create additional levels of security for their personal financial information.

 While affluent individuals have more to lose financially, they are also much more interconnected — with access to many financial accounts from multiple financial organizations.
 Trust accounts and investment accounts are incredibly attractive to hackers, as the network of support staff required to manage an individual’s wealth makes them more vulnerable to phishing and social engineering attacks.
 Additionally, individuals with access to this level of wealth are less likely to report a crime due to the potential reputation damage involved, which increases their attractiveness as a target for criminals.
 For all these reasons and many more, it is critically important that you maintain a proactive security posture when it comes to protecting your financial information.